The Demotion of Pluto

 Part of the reason that Pluto was called a planet for 76 years is because the definition for the word “planet” was very old and not specific.
 It meant “wandering star,” a meaning given by the Greeks over 2,000 years ago, way before telescopes were invented.
 This vague definition is a reason why the asteroids were called planets when they were first discovered, starting in January of 1801.

 Original Definition of the word planet.
-The word planet is a Greek word that means wandering star.
+The word "planet" is a Greek word that means wandering star.
 This definition is over 2000 years old.
-And, long ago the Sun and Moon were also considered planets because they wandered or move through the stars in the sky.
+And, long ago the Sun and Moon were also considered planets because they wandered or moved through the stars in the sky.

 Astronomers are scientists who study objects in space.
 Scientists are people who want to understand how nature works.
-They collect information by examining objects and performing experiments.
+They collect information by examining objects, taking measurements and performing experiments.

-Composition/Temperature: Frozen ices (including methane, ammonia and water) and rock-type material.
-The temperatures of objects varies from –390 to less than –430 degree Fahrenheit.
+Composition/Temperature: Frozen ices and rock-type material including frozen water.
+The temperatures of objects varies from -390 to less than -430 degree Fahrenheit.

 Number of objects: Estimated in the billions.
 800 of the largest objects were discovered from 1992 to 2007.